Brattishing

-In architecture, brattishing or brandishing is a decorative cresting which is found at the top of a cornice or screen, panel or parapet.
-The design often includes leaves or flowers, and the term is particularly associated with Tudor architecture.
+In architecture, brattishing or brandishing is a decorative cresting which is found at the top of a cornice or screen, parapet or the ridge of a roof.
+The design is typically repetitive and may derives from leaves, flowers, spears or crosses.
+Brattishing is vulnerable to weathering and damage and is formed in a range of materials: stone, terracotta, leadwork, carved wood and cast iron among them.